Flag of Myanmar: Gallery

 Flag of Myanmar flown at Bayint Naung Statue Garden Park in Kawthaung.

-The flag of Myanmar flown alongside the flag of Tanintharyi Region on 1199 Mountain Peak in Kawthaung.
+The flag of Myanmar flown alongside the former flag of Tanintharyi Region (1974–2010) on 1199 Mountain Peak in Kawthaung.

 Barack Obama addressing the Burmese public during a speech at the University of Yangon on 19 November 2012.
 The vertical version of the Union Flag was depicted on the wall behind.